fushen16/Module_3/README.md

         Today is Monday, April 18.
 The food trucks available are:

-  Follow this with a list of food trucks obtained by calling the `filterByDay()` method you implemented in the trucks module:
+  Follow this with a list of food trucks obtained by calling the `filterTrucksByDay()` method you implemented in the trucks module:

         314 Pie
         Absolut Hot Dog and Gyros